MicrosoftDocs/learn/learn-pr/azure-devops/deploy-nodejs/includes/5-clean-up-environment.md

 ## Clean up Azure resources

-Here you delete your Azure App Service instances.
-The easiest way to delete the instances is to delete their parent resource group.
+Here you delete your Azure App Service instance.
+The easiest way to delete the instance is to delete the parent resource group.
 When you delete a resource group, you delete all resources in that group.

-In the [Create a release pipeline with Azure Pipelines](/learn/modules/create-release-pipeline?azure-portal=true) module, you managed Azure resources through the Azure portal.
+You may manage resources using the Azure portal user interface or the Azure CLI.
 Here you tear down your deployment by using the Azure CLI through Azure Cloud Shell.
 The steps are similar to the steps that you used when you created the resources.

 To clean up your resource group: